-CIF PLC code generator (experimental)
+CIF PLC code generator (stable)

 The CIF PLC code generator takes a CIF specification and creates real-time Programmable Logic Controller (PLC) code that can read values from external inputs, evaluate the state and perform event transitions, and finally write values to external outputs.
 The resulting code is written in the Structured Text programming language, one of the programming languages that is part of the IEC 61131-3 standard.
 The code adheres to the execution scheme defined by the CIF controller properties checker.